dirkseidensticker/aDRAC/README.md

 ## License

-The CARD-dataset (inside /data) is made available under the [Open Database License]( http://opendatacommons.org/licenses/odbl/1.0/).
+The aDRAC-dataset (inside /data) is made available under the [Open Database License]( http://opendatacommons.org/licenses/odbl/1.0/).
 Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).
 All source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Citation